 - An Organizing System (an O/S): the institutions, power politics, values, culture, norms and rituals that bind the population into a cooperative enterprise and keep the system stable.

 This meta-picture is helpful when thinking about planet-wide challenges like climate change.
-Although fewer and fewer people today work in these fundamental functions, they continue to consume the most planetary resources.
+Although fewer and fewer people today work in these core production functions, they continue to consume the most planetary resources.
 Just three – Food, Energy and Transportation – together account for over 90% of global greenhouse gas emissions.

-Combine these two insights, and the case for techno-optimism is clear.
+Combine these two insights, and the case for techno-optimism is complete.

 In Transportation, they argue, the shift from fossil-fuel car ownership to autonomous electric vehicles could be largely complete in North America and Europe by 2030-35.

 In Food, they point to precision fermentation (lab-grown proteins).
 Today’s protein supply chain is roundabout and wasteful: rearing big animals in factories and farms, then breaking them down into marketable meats and throwing away the rest.
 Lab-grown proteins reverse that model: start with micro-organisms (bacteria), feed them sugar and grow them up into just the meats people want to eat.